 Net position is presented as invested in capital assets and right-of-use assets, net of related debt, and reserve for unclaimed prizes.
 Net position invested in capital assets and right-of-use assets, net of related debt, represents the net book value of capital assets and right-of-use assets owned, less any outstanding obligations related to capital and right-of-use assets.
-The reserve for unclaimed prizes reflects the value of prizes not claimed within 182 days of the drawing, or at the end of an instant game.
+The reserve for unclaimed prizes reflects the value of prizes not claimed.
+Prior to the State of Emergency due to COVID-19, prizes were required to be claimed within 182 days of drawing, or at the end of an instant game.
+Due to the State of Emergency due to COVID-19, the timeframe for claiming prizes was extended to 30 days after the State of Emergency due to COVID-19 was lifted, or at the end of an instant game.
+The grace period for tickets that reached their expiration dates during the COVID-19 pandemic expired on June 30, 2021.
+The unclaimed prize deadline has returned to 182 days.
 This reserve is used to fund special prize pools, free plays on games, and to supplement the prize pools of existing games.